-What's interesting about this is knowing that SO many people suffer with this too and you are not alone in this on-going battle.
-Because that's what it feels like, a constant battle and if you dare start taking it easy, or skipping some of your skincare treatments you're likely to experience a flare up.
+What's interesting about this is knowing that SO many people suffer from this too and you are not alone in this ongoing battle.
+Because that's what it feels like, a constant battle, and if you dare start taking it easy, or skipping some of your skincare treatments you're likely to experience a flare-up.

 But wasn't just a problem on my hands, the skin on my cheeks was already red (and would flare up at the most awkward times and stay beat red), which is another lovely symptom of eczema as it turns out.

 "An estimated 16.5 million U.S. adults (7.3%) have AD that initially began at >2 years of age, with nearly 40% affected by moderate or severe disease.